Guiioff/guiioff/README.md

 I’m a Software Engineer passionate about building efficient, scalable, and well-designed solutions.

-- Experience with backend development (Java, Elixir, PHP) and modern frontend tools (React, Next.js)
+- Experience with backend development (Java, Elixir, Python, PHP) and modern frontend tools (React, Next.js)
 - Worked on real-world projects involving AI integration, web systems, and backend architecture
 - Skilled in designing APIs, modeling databases, and collaborating on planning and development
 - Focused on writing maintainable code, understanding problems clearly, and delivering reliable solutions